-Across the Helena UIH service area, approximately 7.8% of Al/AN births were to women who were diagnosed with gestational diabetes during their pregnancy (Figure 20).
-This proportion was not statistically significantly different from that of NHW women, among whom 4.2% were diagnosed with gestational diabetes.
-Al/AN pregnant women were statistically as likely as NHW women to be diagnosed with gestational diabetes.
+Across the Albuquerque UIH service area, approximately 11.0% of Al/AN births were to women who were diagnosed with gestational diabetes during their pregnancy (Figure 20).
+This proportion was statistically significantly higher than among NHW women, among whom 4.2% were diagnosed with gestational diabetes.
+Al/AN pregnant women were 2.6 times as likely to be diagnosed with gestational diabetes as NHW pregnant women.